AliYilmaz16/AliYilmaz16/README.md

 # 💫 About Me:
-🔭 I’m currently working on object detection with python<br>🌱 I’m currently learning opencv with python and data structure with c<br>🎓 I'm currently studying in the Department of Computer Engineering at Bursa Technical University.<br>📌 Living in Bursa,Türkiye
+🔭 I’m currently working on object detection with python<br>🌱 I'm Learning Backend Development with FastAPI<br>🎓 I'm currently studying in the Department of Computer Engineering at Bursa Technical University.<br>📌 Living in Bursa,Türkiye

 ## 🌐 Socials: